exercism/v3/languages/swift/exercises/concept/structs-and-classes/.docs/instructions.md

 Create two instances of windows and modify them via their methods as follows:

 - The first window should be given the title "Main Window", with a width of 400, a height of 300 and positioned at x = 100, y = 100.
 Its contents should be "This is the main window".
 Assign this instance to the name `mainWindow`.
-- The second window should be give the title of "Help Dialog", with a width and height of 100 each, positioned at x = 650 and y = 650.
-Its contents should be "Did someone ask for help?".
+- The second window should be given the title of "Help Dialog", with a width and height of 100 each, positioned at x = 690 and y = 10.
+Its contents should be "Somebody called for help?".
 Assign this instance to the name `helpWindow`.